 V = volume of eggs (mm3)

 2.1.8.
-Determination of compression force required to break the egg
+Breaking force of egg

 The breaking force of egg was determined by using Texture Analyzer (Model TA HD Plus).
 The eggs were placed between the jaws and the breaking forces are drawn into graph.
 The force was measured in kg and time take was noted in seconds.
 (Anderson and Carter, 1976; Abdallah, et al., 1993; De Ketelaere et al., 2002)

-2.2 Settings of texture analyzer
+2.2

 Compression force for egg was determined using cylinder probe of 75 mm, 25 kg load cell.
-The texture analyzer settings are given in Table 1.
+The texture analyzer (TA) (make, model and country details) settings are given in Table 1.

-Table 1: The TA settings for the compression of egg is as follows
+Table 1: The TA settings for the compression force required to egg is as follows